 10:00 Welcome and Introduction from the Chair

-- Prior the declaration of a climate emergency by the First Minister earlier this year, there was a plethora of dispersed strategies and delivery plans.
+- Prior to the declaration of a climate emergency by the First Minister in April 2019, there was a plethora of dispersed strategies and delivery plans.
 The exact position of the strategy is still to be outlined – whether it sits above; amalgamates and builds upon or supplants these policy directive documents.
 This session will be an overview of the policy landscape across the environment portfolio already in place to provide apt context for the remainder of the day.

 10:20 Questions and Discussion